• Skip to main content

 Notes

-Leftovers should be stored covered in your refrigerator and will last up to five days, depending on the freshness of the individual ingredients.
+Leftover cranberry chicken salad should be stored in your refrigerator, covered, and will last up to 4 days, depending on the freshness of the ingredients.
 I don’t recommend freezing it.

-With only a half cup of mayonnaise, this chicken salad is on the dry side.
-If you prefer more dressing, feel free to add a quarter cup more mayonnaise, sour cream, or plain Greek yogurt.
+This chicken salad is dry, with only half a cup of mayonnaise.
+If you prefer more dressing, you can add an additional quarter cup of mayonnaise, sour cream, or plain Greek yogurt.

-When adding the salt and pepper, remember that purchased rotisserie chickens vary in saltiness depending on what flavor you buy and where they are purchased.
-I usually buy lemon pepper, but almost any flavor even BBQ will work because you will be removing the skin.
+When adding salt and pepper, keep in mind that rotisserie chickens vary in saltiness depending on the flavor and where you buy them.
+I usually buy lemon pepper, but almost any flavor, even BBQ, will work because you will remove the skin.

-Save the skin and bones from your rotisserie chicken and celery scraps to make homemade chicken stock.
+Save the skin and bones from your rotisserie chicken, along with celery scraps, to make homemade chicken stock.

-You can make the roasted pecans in the oven or because it’s a small amount, use your microwave.
-To microwave chopped pecans, place them in a single layer on a microwave-safe plate and microwave at one-minute intervals for six to seven minutes.
-The amount of time varies depending on the wattage of your microwave and the size of the nuts.
-Start tasting them to see if they are done at about the five-minute mark.
+You can make the roasted pecans in the oven.
+But because it’s such a small amount, I find microwaving easier.
+To microwave chopped pecans, place them in a single layer on a microwave-safe plate and microwave for 1 minute, then repeat for 6 to 7 minutes.
+The amount of time varies depending on your microwave’s wattage and the nuts’ size.
+Start tasting them at about the five-minute mark to see if they are done.

 Nutrition